Soumik0811/TreeTagger-project/README.md

 - Upload a leaf image to classify tree species.
 - Explore the interactive tree map and get conservation news updates.

----

-## Future Enhancements
-- Add support for more tree species in the ML model.
-- Enhance chatbot capabilities with tree care insights.
-- Improve the UI/UX with interactive features.

----

-## Contributing
-1. Fork the repository.
-2. Create a new branch (`feature-branch`).
-3. Commit your changes and push to GitHub.
-4. Open a Pull Request.

 ##UI images:
 ![image](https://github.com/user-attachments/assets/8e13a4d9-7f44-496f-8306-2c91a3f4bba9)